gauravjss/weather-app-node/README.md

 1. Navigate to the base-directory from node.
 2. Run npm install.
+3. Replace your Google API and Dark-Sky API key at respective locations in app-promise.js file.
+   (The ones added in the project will not work, they are mock).
-3. Run node app-promise -a "address"
+4. Run node app-promise -a "address"

     a. "address" can be " ZIP Code or Street Address along with city name"